 Why is it then that such well developed works of art are not known by most of you reading this article?
 The answer is simple, not anywhere near enough exposure.
 Take for example, the Seattle Sounders ‘American Football’ Trailer (linked below).
 The documentary is currently being produced by an independent, Seattle – based film company named LEVY Films who, judging by this particular trailer, have created some of the greatest footage of MLS that has ever been seen.
 However, without the support of the league it is unlikely that they will have the financial and marketing muscle to get the documentary exposed globally.
 Another example is the short video of the Cascadia Cup match between Seattle once more and Portland Timbers.
 Although the league in this case has used the video on it’s website and YouTube page, it is not at the forefront of MLS’ marketing campaign.
 The meagre 11,000+ views is clear evidence of a genuine lack of exposure for a video which so much time and effort has gone into producing.

 It would be extremely unfair to say that because of this MLS has a poor marketing team behind them because that is simply untrue.
 There is no other league around the world (except perhaps the Premier League) which gives you so much access to the goings on in and around all 19 teams as well as behind the scenes.
 Extended highlights are posted up of every game each and every week whilst feature such as ‘The Kick Off’ and ‘The Daily’ (to name a few) on the official website gives great insight and further information about the league.
+The MLS is actually a leader in using digital marketing to their best advantage.
 Furthermore, if you live in North America you can even subscribe to ‘MLS Live’ which stream every single league match online for a yearly fee.
 Even the classic, ignorant fan can find out about the league’s 17 year history with a few clicks on the mouse button.

 However, having said this MLS needs to play to it’s strengths.
 There is untapped potential within combining the use of film and football and would act as a truly unique selling point to the neutral fan.
 The use of film can help in creating an emotional bond between a fan and a club and is an excellent way in increasing both attendances in grounds and television viewing figures.
 It is just an idea but if Major League Soccer did choose to put the use of cinematography at the forefront of it’s marketing campaign, then the league would undoubtedly reap the rewards.
 Who knows?
 A blockbuster film starring Landon Donovan, Thierry Henry and Co. could be closer than we know.